mfragab5890/Irithim-python-flask/README.md

 ## Data Migration & Running the server

-From within the `src\flaskr` directory first ensure you are working using your created virtual environment.
+From within the `src\api` directory first ensure you are working using your created virtual environment.
 First import our app to flask, execute:
 ```bash
 export FLASK_APP=app